andres-lowrie/lang/docs/content/docs/modules/_index.md

 ## Public and Private functions

 By default every function defined is "public" and will be exported.
-You can stop functions from being exported by using the `priv` function:
+You can stop functions from being exported by using the `priv` function and passing in the functions you want to hide:

 ```
 // A file named `math`